Mattshark89/OpenFlight-VRC/docs/ADDINGAVATARS.md

 ?> We use [Semantic Versioning](https://semver.org/) for our version numbers, so make sure you follow the rules for that.
 For our purposes, avatar additions are considered a minor version update, so increment that field, and set the patch field to 0 if it isnt already.

-?> Our date format is `YYYY-MM-DD`, so make sure you follow that format.
+?> Our date format is `YYYY-MM-DD`, based on UTC Time, so make sure you follow that format, and not your local timezone.
+The date for right now is <utcdate></utcdate>

 After doing this, save the file using `Ctrl+S`, and then use the key combination `Ctrl+Shift+G` to access source control.
 Once there, fill in the message field with `[Avatar Addition] Avatar Name`, replacing `Avatar Name` with the name(s) of the avatar(s) you are adding.